Evans Diamond: Future

 Evans Diamond is in need of major renovations because the stadium is no longer considered up to the standards needed to host NCAA tournament games.
-This was a problem as recently as 2011, when the Golden Bears had to host their 2011 Super Regional vs. Dallas Baptist University at Stephen Schott Stadium in Santa Clara.
+This was a problem as recently as 2011, when the Golden Bears were forced to move their host stadium venue for the 2011 Super Regional against Dallas Baptist University to Stephen Schott Stadium in Santa Clara, as Evans Diamond did not have lights as required.

 One of the Cal Baseball Foundation's primary goals is to see improvements at Evans Diamond, including the addition of field lights for night games.
 In the near future, the facility will also have to be able to host large television crews to accommodate the Pac-12 Network.
 Before California baseball's alumni game on October 21, 2012, it was announced that Evans Diamond will receive lights and a new video and scoreboard by the first conference games in 2013.
 For the first time in the venue's history, Evans Diamond will be able to host night games during the 2013 season.
 While the actual stadium has in the past been considered inadequate by NCAA standards, the baseball program does have relatively new locker rooms and training facilities inside neighboring Haas Pavilion.